 As a UNESCO World Heritage Site and the capital of the states of Haryana and Punjab Chandigarh boasts a litany of exciting, engaging and evocative things to do and places to see and My City Taxi can be your guide to this most compelling of cities.
 Our drivers are here to answer all your questions, suggest the best places to eat, point out places of interest and be a stable, dependable presence during your stay in Chandigarh.
 Some of the amazing things to see and do in Chandigarh include:

-● Chandi Mandir – The temple of Chandi Mandir is located some 9 miles from the city center and is considered a spiritually significant place.
+- Chandi Mandir – The temple of Chandi Mandir is located some 9 miles from the city center and is considered a spiritually significant place.
 Every year during the festival of Navratri (the festival of nine lights) thousands descend on the temple to celebrate the victory of good over evil.
 The city of Chandigarh itself is named after this most famous of local temples.
-My City Taxi service in Chandigarh can take you there to spend the day and return you back to your place of stay comfortably and affordably.
+My City Taxi service in Chandigarh can take you there to spend the day and return you back to your place of stay comfortable and affordable.